beejjorgensen/bgnet0/src/bgnet0_part_2100_arp.md

 But there's a way to override: the _broadcast frame_.
 This is a frame that has a destination MAC address of `ff:ff:ff:ff:ff:ff`.
-All devices on the LAN will received that frame.
+All devices on the LAN will receive that frame.

 We're going to make use of this with ARP.